balfieri/cordic/README.md

 <p>
 Currently, fixed-point numbers have no way to indicate a value outside the implied range.
 We will likely add an option to mark a number as +Infinity, -Infinity, or NaN.
-We can add an alternative option option to flush large numbers to +/- Infinity and NaNs to zero.
+We can add an alternative option to gracefully flush large numbers to +/- "max value" and NaNs to zero.
 </p>

 <p>
-Anothing thing that is not currently handled is the different IEEE rounding modes: round-to-nearest (currently what we do), round-toward-zero, round-toward-plus-infinity, round-toward-minus-infinity.
+Another thing that is not currently handled is the different IEEE rounding modes: round-to-nearest (currently what we do and what one normally expects), round-toward-zero, round-toward-plus-infinity, round-toward-minus-infinity.
 There's another one worth doing called round-away-from-zero (aka round-toward-plus-or-minus-infinity).
 The rounding mode would be set during the constructor and used for all operations.